Alex Cordaz: Cittadella

 On 5 July 2011, he returned to Serie B for Cittadella, replacing former Inter team-mate Simone Villanova.

 Parma

 In June 2013, Cordaz was signed by Parma on a free transfer.
 On 1 July 2013, he was farmed to Slovenian club ND Gorica along with Bright Addae, Daniele Bazzoffia, Uroš Celcer, Massimo Coda, Sebestyén Ihrig-Farkas, Alen Jogan, Gianluca Lapadula, Floriano Vanzo and Fabio Lebran (Crotone/Parma).
 The deals were finalized on 12 July.

 In the first half of the 2014–15 season he failed to seek a new club, thus he became a backup keeper for Parma, despite wearing the no.1 shirt.
 On 9 January 2015, Cordaz left for Crotone, with Pavol Bajza returning to Parma.
-Cordaz also wore the number 1 shirt vacated by Bajza.
+Cordaz also wore the number 84 shirt vacated by Bajza.

 Crotone

 On 8 July 2015, Cordaz signed a three-year contract with Crotone.
+During this spell he managed to keep 48 clean sheets and almost scoring from his own box.

 Return to Inter Milan

 On 25 June 2021, it was announced that Cordaz had signed a one-year contract with Inter Milan.
+On 23 June 2022, Cordaz signed a 1-year extension with Inter.